-,DUMPOPT = parm list addr
+$DUMPOPT = parm \ list \ addr$

 specifies the address of a parameter list valid for the SNAP macro instruction.
 The parameter list is used to produce a tailored dump, and may be created by using the list form of the SNAP macro instruction, or a compatible list may be created.
-The TCB and DCB options available on SNAP will be ignored if they appear in the parameter list; the TCB used will be for the task that received ABEND, the DCB used will be provided by the ABDUMP routine.
-If a //SYSABEND or //SYSDUMP DD statement is not provided, the DUMPOPT parameter is ignored.
+The system dump options specified by the CHNGDUMP operator command can add to or override this parameter list.
+All recovery routines entered for the failure can also add to the list of dump options.
+The TCB, DCB, and STRHDR options available on SNAP will be ignored if they appear in the parameter list; the TCB used will be for the task that received ABEND, the DCB used will be provided by the ABDUMP routine.
+If a //SYSABEND, //SYSMDUMP, or //SYSUDUMP DD statement is not provided, the DUMPOPT parameter is ignored.